Plaquenil Side Effects

 Generic Name: hydroxychloroquine

-Note: This document contains side effect information about hydroxychloroquine.
-Some of the dosage forms listed on this page may not apply to the brand name Plaquenil.
+Note: This page contains side effects data for the generic drug hydroxychloroquine.
+It is possible that some of the dosage forms included below may not apply to the brand name Plaquenil.

 For the Consumer